Are your discounts legal?

-The Commission has warned that retailers can be guilty of misleading consumers if they:
+Retailers can be guilty of misleading consumers (and subject to big fines) if they:

 - publish was/now pricing, but does not usually charge the “was” price;